 If a scar is pigmented, dermatologists can utilize specialized in-office laser treatments to reduce their visibility.
 At the Art of Dermatology, Dr. Jessica Krant treats pigmented scars, such as from acne, with either Intensed Pulse Light (IPL) or the PicoSure® laser technology.
 PicoSure® is an FDA-approved aesthetic picosecond laser that is the first of its kind.
 It improves the appearance of scars by using a gentle pressure instead of the damaging heat that is used with traditional lasers.
 Treating scars with the PicoSure® laser is safe and effective, with no need for downtime.
 Multiple laser treatment sessions are typically required to see optimal results, but the results can be permanent or very long-lasting.

-Finally, surgery serves as an option to physically remove the scar tissue in the case of severe scarring.
+Finally, surgery, including local subcision, serves as an option to physically remove or improve the scar tissue in the case of severe scarring.
 However, most moderate scars can be visibly reduced or even eliminated without surgery.